elesiuta/baka/README.md

 # baka
 This is mostly just a wrapper for some git and rsync commands I made to help with managing my home server
-If you're looking for something similar but not stupid, see [etckeeper](https://wiki.archlinux.org/title/Etckeeper), or other [alternatives](https://wiki.archlinux.org/title/Dotfiles)
+If you're looking for something similar but not stupid, see [etckeeper](https://wiki.archlinux.org/title/Etckeeper) or other [alternatives](https://wiki.archlinux.org/title/Dotfiles)
-Otherwise, you can install with `pip install bakabakabaka`
+You can install from [PyPI](https://pypi.org/project/bakabakabaka/) with `pip install bakabakabaka`
 ```
 usage: baka [--dry-run] <argument>